-While the Museum improves the boating and fishing opportunities for Park guests, fishing on Lake Maury is currently restricted.
+While the Museum improves the boating and fishing opportunities for Park guests, fishing on The Mariners’ Lake is currently restricted.

-Picture your wedding along the James River, with views of boats going by, Lake Maury over your shoulder, and a wooded area nearby.
+Picture your wedding along the James River, with views of boats going by, The Mariners’ Lake over your shoulder, and a wooded area nearby.
 Our park offers a variety of spaces to accommodate groups.

 Our park is festival friendly due to our great location in Newport News, our ability to work with a variety of groups, our available wide open field spaces, and our flexibility in scheduling.

 Our park accommodates picnics of any size.
-You may choose one of our overlooks of Lake Maury for a more scenic, intimate feel or use our fields to accommodate a few hundred guests.
+You may choose one of our overlooks of The Mariners’ Lake for a more scenic, intimate feel or use our fields to accommodate a few hundred guests.

 A variety of races in Newport News call the Museum their home for their 5K, 8K, & 10K races.
 Our convenient location and park layout provides many scenic routes and ample space.

 Discover more information on all our park rentals.